Hi, I'm Collin Leix!

 THE BRIDGE TO ANIMATION

 When I entered the Masters of Fine Arts program at the University of Michigan, I completely thought of myself as a painter.
 But by the time I finished, I was an animator.
 In this program, I had free reign to explore.
 I experimented with creating graphic scores, which are drawings that are meant to be read over time as music.
 This naturally led to trying my hand at time-based work.
 I had discovered a bridge between music and painting - animation!

 My first animations were stop-motion pieces about landscape and maps, with little characters moving across them.
 It was so much work, but the first time I stepped back and hit ‘play’ to see what I had done, I gasped.
 It was wizardry.
 There’s something inherently enchanted about animation that never gets old.
 The root word ‘anima’ means ‘life, breath’ - and that’s what an animator does, we get to breathe life into an idea.
 The potential for motion and storytelling in animation makes every new project a fresh and exciting challenge.

 Since starting my business in 2013, I’ve worked in 2D animation, 3D animation through Cinema4D, stop-motion animation and hand-painted frame by frame in Photoshop and Animate CC.
 I’m also designing and animating in virtual reality.
-I’ve done a wide-range of work, from animating the little bronco logo kicking for the official 2017 Ford announcement of the Bronco re-release (through the wonderful agency Mindfield), to creating a detailed 3D world for a company that creates drones to deliver humanitarian aid in places in the world that don’t have driveable roads (the company is called VAYU - check out my portfolio piece by the same name to see it!).
-I’ve animated branding for many companies, worked on music videos, crafted unique explainer videos, and animated things just because it made me laugh.
+I’ve animated branding, worked on music videos, crafted unique explainer videos, and animated things just because it made me laugh.
 I am always trying to make each project better than the last.